Zairil Khir Johari: Assistant National Publicity Secretary (2013–2022)

-At the DAP National Congress in December 2012, Zairil was elected to the Central Executive Committee (CEC) and appointed as the Assistant National Publicity Secretary.
+At the DAP National Congress in December 2012, Zairil was elected to the Central Executive Committee (CEC) and appointed the Assistant National Publicity Secretary.
 The election was re-run in 2013, after a tabulation error that had resulted in his exclusion.
 He was successful again the second time around.
-In November 2017, Zairil was once again re-elected into the CEC and re-appointed as the Assistant National Publicity Secretary.
-In the 2013 DAP National Congress, he was elected into the central executive committee and appointed as the National Assistant Publicity Secretary, he was reelected and reappointed in 2017 National Congress.
-However in the 2022 National Congress, he was not reelected into the CEC and was replaced by Hannah Yeoh Tseow Suan as the Assistant National Publicity Secretary.
+In November 2017, Zairil was once again re-elected into the CEC and re-appointed the Assistant National Publicity Secretary.
+In the 2013 DAP National Congress, he was elected into the central executive committee and appointed the National Assistant Publicity Secretary, he was reelected and reappointed in 2017 National Congress.
+However, in the 2022 National Congress, he was not reelected into the CEC and was replaced by Hannah Yeoh Tseow Suan as the Assistant National Publicity Secretary.

 Penang Institute

 From 2012 to 2016, Zairil headed the Penang Institute, a public policy think tank to the State Government of Penang.
 Zairil has been in the forefront of co-ordinating most of its major activities in propagating the cause of Penang on the national and international arenas, and providing realistic solutions for the economic and social sustenance of the people of the Penang region Under his leadership, the Institute organised the ASEAN Coalition for Clean Governance (ACCG).
 The inaugural conference was held in June 2012, attracting participants from seven countries around the region.

 In March 2014, Zairil was promoted to the post of Executive Director and continued to hold this post until December 2016, when he stepped down to take over the reins of the Football Association of Penang.
-He has since been appointed as a Senior Fellow of Penang Institute.
+He has since been appointed a Senior Fellow of Penang Institute.